Resources

 Goals, objectives, and emphasis of the program:

-The Design and Usability Testing Center is the technological centerpiece for the MSHFID program.
+1. The User Experience Center (UXC): The UXC is the technological centerpiece of the MSHFID program.
 This facility exemplifies the philosophy underlying all of our programs: to build "real world" bridges between the theory of human factors and the practice of product design.
 Full-time students may apply for one of the available consulting positions in the center.
+Since 1999 the UXC has worked with well over 200 clients from around the world, including Fidelity, Blue Cross Blue Shield, SAP, TD Bank, Geico, Partners Healthcare, MetLife, Philips, and more.

 Number of degrees granted during last 3 years: